ryanhiebert/hirefire/README.rst

 Configuration
 -------------

-The ``hirefire`` Python package currently supports two frameworks:
+The ``hirefire`` Python package currently supports three frameworks:
-Django and Tornado.
-Implementations for other frameworks are planned but haven't been worked on: Flask_, Pyramid_ (PasteDeploy), WSGI_ middleware, ..
+Django, Tornado, and Flask_.
+Implementations for other frameworks are planned but haven't been worked on: Pyramid_ (PasteDeploy), WSGI_ middleware, ..

 Feel free to `contribute one`_ if you can't wait.